BurkhardHeim/cvsToWx/README.md

     the "PatternfileRAW' functions that need more variables but can be easily be called via your own batch/bat files or any other program.

+##### Four functions to use
+The whole stream-crypt revolves around four functions that do the 'dirty' work.
+The easiest and almost laziest way is by utiliesing commandline and directly typ in the function plus variabes.
    #### 1. 'writePatternfile'
    via 'Patternfile.hs' read a csv file from disc and export it as aPatternfile.txt e.g enter: 'writePatternfile x nF'